Q3 Audio Recording

 - generate a QR code to scan or save

 - Delete trash can

 - Share to: Facebook, Twitter, Reddit, Whatsapp, or Email (to yourself or teacher).

 3. Audacity requires you to download the free program from Sourceforge to your device only with permission at school.

-This is an excellent stand-alone multi-track audio recording and editing program only for Windows, Mac OSX, Linux and some other operating systems.
-It is not available on the Chromebook.
+- This is an excellent stand-alone multi-track audio recording and editing program only for Windows, Mac OSX, Linux and some other operating systems.
+It is not available on Chromebook.

 Steps and Recording Rubrics

 1. Your script: Now it is time to write your own script, for your message.

 2. Timing: Your target should be a recording of between 30 seconds and no more than two minutes.
 How will you know how many words and sentences to write in your script?
 You can test yourself by writing your script, and then see how long it takes you to read it comfortably (not racing through it).
 You could have someone (perhaps at home) time you.

 3. Practicing: Now that your script is ready, make sure you practice, practice, and practice reading it out loud so you are comfortable and not rushing or gasping to get your breath.
 Your goal should be to have the listener be able to understand you.
 When you make your recording you will want to speak into the microphone as clearly as you can and without a lot of noise in the background.